 - underground injection control.

 Understanding environmental laws and which permits are required for a particular business can be a daunting task.
-One of the primary functions of DEQ’s Office of External Affairs (OEA) is to help both new and existing businesses cut through the regulatory fog to obtain the permits they need as quickly as possible.
+One of the primary functions of DEQ’s Office of Business and Regulatory Affairs (OBRA) is to help both new and existing businesses cut through the regulatory fog to obtain the permits they need as quickly as possible.
 We believe early discussions with all permitting programs help both DEQ and businesses come to a mutual understanding of facility operations, permit needs, and timelines for obtaining the permits.
 To facilitate this understanding, DEQ has established a Permit Assistance Team (PAT) of permit experts from each DEQ permitting program.
-When requested, OEA will coordinate meetings between the PAT and business representatives, allowing those representatives to meet directly with the DEQ permit managers and staff who will be reviewing the permit application.
+When requested, OBRA will coordinate meetings between the PAT and business representatives, allowing those representatives to meet directly with the DEQ permit managers and staff who will be reviewing the permit application.

 Permit Assistance Team